serhatGezgin/titan/README.md

 titan
 =====

-titanis an Internal DSL framework for Java platform.
+titan is an Internal DSL framework for Java platform.